Chapter 1

 “Pish posh!
 Why didn’t anyone wake me up until now?”

 “We all know you like your sleep.
-Macy was up with the sunrise to go running and when I heard her rummaging around I just woke up too so I could start reading.”
+Macy was up before sunrise to go running and when I heard her rummaging around, I just woke up too so I could start reading.”

-“How many books are you bringin’ with you?”
+“How many books are you bringing with you?”

-“Only that one,” she pointed to a large volume of tort law laying open on the bed next to her.
-“But let’s face it, I’ll be lucky if I get any time to myself this weekend.”
+“Only that one,” she pointed to a large volume of tort law lying open next to her.
+“But let’s face it.
+I’ll be lucky if I get any time to myself this weekend.”

 “So the bride was up and at ‘em early?”
-I asked floppin’ down beside her on the bed.
+I asked flopping down beside her on the bed.
 “I just want to go back to sleep.”

 “You can nap in the car.
 I’ll go make sure Macy’s ready.
 You better get downstairs.”
-Kate nudged me in the thigh to scoot off.
+Kate nudged me in the thigh to scoot off her mattress.
 “I think there’s still some coffee left if you’re lucky.”

 “Forget coffee.
 I only want sleep.”